Psychtoolbox-3/psychtoolbox-3.github.com/docs/CalibrateMonSpd.md

 8/19/12 mk   [Ask](Ask) user for choice of display output device.
 6/30/23 mk   Use new clut mapping to fix this mess on standard gpus.
 Also allow
              choice of different supported colormeters, not just PR-650.
+8/31/23 mk   Assign cal.describe.dacsize also if g\_usebitspp is already set.